LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Survey bots are like custom bots in many ways, most notably:

-* You create a survey bot in the Conversation Builder application in the same way that you create a custom bot.
+* You create a survey bot in the Conversation Builder application in much the same way that you create a custom bot.
 Create the bot and build out its dialog flow, adding the interactions that meet your survey requirements.
+* You can preview survey bots.
 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.

 However, there are a few, important ways that survey bots differ from custom bots:

 * You can only use a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
 Also, survey bots have a few interactions that are unique, namely, the CSAT, NPS, and FCR interactions.
 * Survey bots have a few, additional bot settings that are unique.
 * You *don't* deploy survey bots by creating agent connectors and starting them.
-Instead, survey bots use a simpler "Publish" process.
+Instead, survey bots use a simpler and quicker "Publish" process.

 All of these differences are discussed in more detail farther below.